typelevel/cats/scalafix/README.md

 - [ ] foldLeftM is removed from Free, use foldM on Foldable instead, see #1117 for detail.

 - [ ] iteratorFoldM was removed from Foldable due to #1716

-- [ ] Split is removed, and the method split is moved to Arrow.
-Note that only under CommutativeArrow does it guarantee the non-interference between the effects. see #1567